BillCarsonFr/twitterprofilepage/README.md

 * Minified State

 If you scroll down, all the header is moving up, and the avatar on the left is shrinking to it's minimal size.
-This until the bottom of the profile banner as reach the bottom on the navbar.
+This until the bottom of the profile banner has reached the bottom on the navbar.

 * Blur and title arrival animation